Deep neural networks for solving large linear systems arising from high-dimensional problems: Error analysis

 \section{Error analysis}

-We will give error analysis of the proposed method in this section.
-The method is developed based on the approximation property from NNs to smooth functions.
+We will give an error analysis of the proposed method in this section.
+The method is developed based on the approximation property of NNs for smooth functions.
 Therefore, the analysis should depend on the regularity hypothesis of the target function $v$.
-Results of the NN approximation theory have been widely developed.
-Especially in this paper, we consider the NN approximation for Barron-type functions, which is studied extensively in \cite{E2020,E2020_2,Siegel2020_1,Siegel2020_2,Caragea2020,E2022}.
-In these works, a significant fact is illustrated that the approximation error of two-layer FNNs for Barron-type functions is independent of the dimension or increases with it very slowly, hence overcoming the curse of dimensionality.
-Among various types of Barron spaces, we specifically use the definition described in \cite{E2020}, which corresponds to infinitely wide two-layer ReLU FNNs.
-Without loss of generality, it is still assumed that $\Omega=[0,1]^d$ in the analysis.
+A series of recent literatures \cite{Lu2017,Liang2017,Yarotsky2017,E2018,Montanelli2019,Suzuki2018,E2019_2,Petersen2018,Montanelli2019_2,Yarotsky2018,Shen2019,Shen2020} have developed many results of the NN approximation theory.
+Here, we consider the NN approximation for Barron-type functions, which is studied extensively in \cite{E2020,E2020_2,Siegel2020_1,Siegel2020_2,Caragea2020,E2022}.
+The authors show that the approximation error of two-layer FNNs for Barron-type functions is independent of the dimension or increases with it very slowly, hence overcoming the curse of dimensionality.
+Among various types of Barron spaces, we specifically use the definition described in \cite{E2022}, which corresponds to infinitely wide two-layer ReLU FNNs.
+The definition and properties of the Barron space/functions will be introduced in this section.
+Without loss of generality, it is still assumed that $\Omega=[0,1]^d$ in the following discussion.